Learning a Tree-Structured Ising Model in Order to Make Predictions: Outline of Proof

 Finally, define the event

-Recall that $P$ factorizes according to $\T$ and $\Ph$ is the empirical distribution which is not factorized according to any tree.
-This event controls \emph{cascades} of errors in correlations computed along paths as per~\eqref{e:LL2}.
+Recall that $P$ factorizes according to $\T$ and $\Ph$ is the empirical distribution which does not factorize according to any tree.
+This event controls \emph{cascades} of errors in correlations computed along paths in $\T$.